Trans-Saharan slave trade: Slavery in the post-Gaddafi Libya

 Since the beginning of the Libyan Civil War of 2011, that saw the overthrow of Muammar Gaddafi's regime by NATO-backed anti-Gaddafi forces, Libya has been plagued by instability and migrants with little cash and no papers have become vulnerable.
 Libya is a major exit point for African migrants heading to Europe.
 The International Organization for Migration (IOM) published a report in April 2017 showing that many of the migrants from West Africa heading to Europe are sold as slaves after being detained by people smugglers or militia groups.
 African countries south of Libya were targeted for slave trading and transferred to Libyan slave markets instead.
 According to the victims, the price is higher for migrants with skills like painting and tiling.
 Slaves are often ransomed to their families and in the meantime until ransom can be tortured, forced to work, sometimes to death and eventually executed or left to starve if they can't pay for too long.
 Women are often raped and used as sex slaves and sold to brothels and private Libyan clients.
 Many child migrants also suffer from abuse and child rape in Libya.

-After receiving unverified CNN video of a November 2017 slave auction in Libya, a human trafficker told Al-Jazeera (a Qatari TV station with interests in Libya) that hundreds of migrants are bought and sold across the country every week.
+After receiving unverified CNN video of a November 2017 slave auction in Libya, a human trafficker told Al-Jazeera that hundreds of migrants are bought and sold across the country every week.
 Migrants who have gone through Libyan detention centres have shown signs of many human rights abuses such as severe abuse, including electric shocks, burns, lashes and even skinning, stated the director of health services on the Italian island of Lampedusa to Euronews.

 A Libyan group known as the Asma Boys have antagonized migrants from other parts of Africa from at least as early as 2000, destroying their property.
 Nigerian migrants in January 2018 gave accounts of abuses in detention centres, including being leased or sold as slaves.
 Videos of Sudanese migrants being burnt and whipped for ransom, were released later on by their families on social media.
 In June 2018, the United Nations applied sanctions against four Libyans (including a Coast Guard commander) and two Eritreans for their criminal leadership of slave trade networks.